D2-mods/Premade-Party-Adder-for-IWD2/d2-party-adder-iwd2/readme.txt

 ==================================================
 Version info
 ==================================================
+v1.3
+- "Empty party selection list" has 2 subcomponents now, so it won't be automatically installed if choosing "Install all components".

 v1.2
 - The "Empty the party selection list" option will now be skipped if any custom parties from this mod are installed.
 - Party components will fail to install if no CHR files are in the folder.
 This won't give a WeiDU error.
 It'll just say "INSTALLATION ABORTED".
 If using a mod manager, installation will continue uninterrupted.